 2012 December - Regional head Artur Mas is re-elected after his Convergence and Union signs a governing pact with the left-wing ERC.
 Both parties support holding a referendum on secession from Spain in 2014.

 2013 January - Catalonia's regional parliament approves a "declaration of sovereignty" aimed at paving the way for a referendum on independence from Spain in 2014.

 2014 March - Spain's constitutional court rules that a planned referendum in November on Catalonia's independence is unconstitutional.

 2014 April - Spanish parliament rejects proposal by Catalonia's regional assembly to hold a referendum on independence in November.

-2014 September - Catalonia region president Artur Mas signs a decree calling for a non-binding referendum on independence to take place on 9 November.
-Spain's Constitutional Court suspends the planned referendum, saying it first needs to consider arguments on whether the vote breaches the country's constitution.
+2014 September - Regional President Artur Mas signs a decree calling for a non-binding referendum on independence to take place in November.
+Spain's constitutional court suspends the plans, saying it needs time to consider the vote's constitutionality.